BradleyCulley/bradleyculley.github.io/_posts/2026-broken-01-13-slivers-of-nature.md

 I found a small path from the park's main road to a stream just below.
 The stream was fairly hidden from the two roads that ran parallel to it on either side.
 There's the highway on one side and the main road inside the park on the other:
-TODO: add a screenshot showing the layout, with annotations from Google maps
+TODO: add a drawn diagram showing the layout
 </p>

 <p>
-At the stream, I'd often sit in a natural seat formed by the roots of a tree on the streambank.
+At the stream, I'd sometimes sit in a sort of natural seat formed by the roots of a tree on the streambank.
-I took this photo from that seat, or right nearby:<br/>
+I took this photo from that seat or right nearby:<br/>
 <img src="https://bradleyculley.github.io/images/Binghamton-Park-3.jpg" />
 <br/>
 I think the branches running across the photo are the branches of that tree.